 Mitral valve prolapse is a heart problem involving the mitral valve, which separates the upper and lower chambers of the left side of the heart.
 In this condition, the valve does not close normally.

 The mitral valve helps blood on the left side of the heart flow in one direction.
 It closes to keep blood from moving backwards when the heart beats (contracts).

 Mitral valve prolapse is the term used when the valve does not close properly.
 It can be caused by many different things.

 In most cases, it is harmless.
-Patients usually do not know they have the problem, and it does not affect their health.
+The problem generally does not affect health and most people with the condition are not aware of it.
 In a small number of cases, the prolapse can cause blood to leak backwards.
 This is called mitral regurgitation.

 Mitral valve prolapse often affects thin women who may have minor chest wall deformities, scoliosis, or other disorders.
 Some forms of mitral valve prolapse seem to be passed down through families (inherited).

-Mitral valve prolapse is also seen with some connective tissue disorders, especially Marfan syndrome and other rare genetic disorders.
+Mitral valve prolapse is also seen with some connective tissue disorders such as Marfan syndrome and other rare genetic disorders.

-Most of the time, there are no (or few) symptoms, and treatment is not needed.
+Most of the time, there are few or no symptoms and treatment is not needed.

 Most of the time, mitral valve prolapse is harmless and does not cause symptoms.
 Symptoms that do occur can be treated and controlled with medicine or surgery.

 Some abnormal heartbeats (arrhythmias) in people with mitral valve prolapse can be life threatening.
 If the valve leakage becomes severe, your outlook may be similar to that of people who have mitral regurgitation from any other cause.